Drew Gulak: Alliance with Daniel Bryan (2019–2020)

-24/7 Champion (2020–2021)
+24/7 Champion (2020–2022)

 On May 25, 2020, it was reported that Gulak was re-signed by WWE, and his profile on WWE.com was moved back to the SmackDown roster page.
 On May 29 episode of SmackDown, Gulak participated in his first match back for WWE, a 10-man battle royal for a spot in the WWE Intercontinental Championship tournament but was eliminated by King Corbin.
 On June 5 episode of SmackDown, Gulak defeated AJ Styles with a bridging folding press.
 This earned him an Intercontinental Championship match against Styles on July 3 episode of SmackDown where he was unsuccessful in capturing the title.
 On July 17, Gulak served as a guest commentator on 205 Live alongside Vic Joseph where he continued to provide commentary for the show until the return of Nigel McGuinness.
 At Clash of Champions, Gulak pinned R-Truth to become the WWE 24/7 Champion for the first time.
 He would lose the title back to Truth later on in the night.

 As part of the 2020 Draft in October, Gulak was drafted to the Raw brand.
 Over the following months, he kept on chasing after the 24/7 Championship, mainly feuding with R-Truth and Akira Tozawa and capturing it on several occasions also turning into a tweener in the process.
-During the Survivor Series kickoff show, Gulak won the title for the seventh time as The Gobbledy Gooker, a comedic character original portrayed by Héctor Guerrero at the 1990 Survivor Series event; this reign is recognized by WWE as a reign for The Gobbledy Gooker, but not for Gulak.
+During the Survivor Series kickoff show, Gulak won the title for the seventh time as the Gobbledy Gooker, a comedic character original portrayed by Héctor Guerrero at the 1990 Survivor Series event; this reign is recognized by WWE as a reign for the Gobbledy Gooker, but not for Gulak.
 On the January 11 episode of Raw, Gulak would face AJ Styles for a chance to qualify for the 2021 Royal Rumble but was unsuccessful.
 Following this, Gulak would wrestle mainly on Main Event.
 As part of the 2021 Draft, Gulak was drafted to the SmackDown brand.
+On the April 15, 2022 episode of SmackDown, Gulak became a backstage interviewer for the brand, however, he reverted to his wrestler persona a few weeks later.